lizlawler/egpd-fires/README.md

 ## Results and figures

-All scripts needed to recreate the figures presented in the paper are included in the [`figures/`](figures/) folder.
-The MCMC draws must be extracted prior to running these scripts.
+All R scripts needed to recreate the figures presented in the paper are included in the [`figures/`](figures/) folder.
+The MCMC draws and model scores must be extracted prior to running these scripts.
+The scripts can then be run in no particular order.